martimy/clab_yang/tutorial.md

 **gNMIc and XPath**

 gNMIc uses YANG [XPath](xpath.md) to specify the data being requested or updated.
 For instance, in the previous example, the gNMIc command `get` is used to get xpaths related to the interface configuration.
+The `flat` format displays the configuration in path style.

 It is also possible, using the gNMIc `path` command, to generate and search through the XPath-style paths extracted from a YANG file.
 Once paths are extracted from a YANG model, it is possible to utilize CLI search tools like `awk`, `sed` and `alike` to find the paths satisfying specific matching rules.

 **Exercises:**